moxiecode/plupload/readme.md

 These basic rules help us earn a living and ensure that code remains Open Source and compatible with LGPL license.
 All contributions will be added to the changelog and appear in every release and on the site.

+An easy place to start is to [translate Plupload to your language](https://github.com/moxiecode/plupload/wiki/Plupload-in-Your-Language#contribute).

 You can read more about how to contribute at: [http://www.plupload.com/contributing](http://www.plupload.com/contributing)

 <a name="license" />